-Concerns raised during the Forum are able to be brought to the DIO and the GMEC through either the standing GMEC Resident and Fellow Forum agenda item, local GME resident and fellow meetings/reports or via directly communicating concerns to the DIO and/or GME office.
+Concerns raised during the Forum are able to be brought to the DIO and the GMEC through either a

+GMEC Resident and Fellow Forum agenda item, local GME resident and fellow meetings/reports or via directly communicating concerns to the DIO and/or GME Office.
 Any method of communication is acceptable.

 Each GME site also facilitates a local GME resident and fellow meeting.
 UK Lexington programs participate in a monthly GME Resident and Fellow Council meeting.
 UK Bowling Green programs participate in a twice annual meeting with Bowling Green and Lexington GME leadership.
-UK Hazard and Morehead programs participate in regular residency program meetings.
+UK Ashland, Hazard, Morehead, and Pikeville programs participate in regular residency program meetings.
 Each meeting provides an opportunity for GME residents and fellows at the location to share concerns/ideas.